© Unofficial Royalty 2023

 November 30, 1965 – Birth of Crown Prince Akishino of Japan, son of Emperor Emeritus Akihito of Japan, brother of Emperor Naruhito of Japan, at the Imperial Household Agency Hospital, Tokyo Imperial Palace in Tokyo, Japan

 After his early education, Akishiono attended Gakushuin University in Tokyo, studying law and biology.
 He later studied at St John’s College, Oxford, England, and received a Ph.D. in ornithology from the Graduate University for Advanced Studies in Japan in 1996.
 In June 1990, Akishino married Kiko Kawashima.
 The couple had two daughters and one son.
 As his elder brother Emperor Naruhito has no sons, Akishino became the heir presumptive to the Chrysanthemum Throne upon Naruhito’s accession in 2019.
 Crown Prince Akishino is followed in the line of succession only by his son Prince Hisahito and his elderly uncle Prince Hitachi.
 This situation causes a succession crisis.
-Unless Emperor Naruhito has a son (unlikely) or the laws of succession are changed, it is very likely that Prince Hisahito will one day inherit the throne and that the line of succession will depend upon Hisahito marrying and producing sons.
+Unless Emperor Naruhito has a son (unlikely) or the laws of succession are changed, Prince Hisahito will likely inherit the throne, and the line of succession will then depend upon Hisahito marrying and producing sons.

 Unofficial Royalty: Crown Prince Akishino of Japan